Clear Island Waters

 Clear Island Waters was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Clear Island Waters has a high level of cultural diversity, with 24.8% of its population speaking a language other than English at home and 39.5% born overseas.
-Christianity is the predominant religion in Clear Island Waters, comprising 57.5% of people.
-Judaism is overrepresented compared to the rest of Queensland, making up 0.8% of the population.
+Christianity is the predominant religion in Clear Island Waters, accounting for 57.5% of people.
+Judaism is overrepresented compared to regional averages, comprising 0.8% of the population.

 Frequently Asked Questions - Diversity